therearedoors/solo-project-server/README.md

 POST new game by (novel) game route

+PUT whole board state by game route

 PATCH game by game route + JSON request body with 'pieceData' and 'square' keys (a number and a two char string)

 DELETE game by game route

-# The "database":
+# The database:

-A Javascript object, interface consists of five functions corresponding to the API routes.
+A Javascript object, interface consists of six functions corresponding to the API routes.